SharePoint/sp-dev-docs/docs/schema/feature-element-upgrade.md

  **Applies to:** SharePoint 2016 | SharePoint Foundation 2013 | SharePoint Online | SharePoint Server 2013

-Specifies a Feature to be marked as "provisioned" for Web sites or site collections created in Microsoft SharePoint Foundation 2010.
+Specifies a Feature to be marked as "provisioned" for websites or site collections created in Microsoft SharePoint Foundation 2010.

 ```
 <Feature